dbashford/mimosa/README.md

 [Give it a whirl](#quick-start).
 Please do [file issues](https://github.com/dbashford/mimosa/issues) should you find them, and don't hesitate to [request features](https://github.com/dbashford/mimosa/issues).
 I haven't spent time testing Mimosa on Windows, so I wouldn't be surprised to learn it has issues.

+See Mimosa in action, check out a [demo app](https://github.com/dbashford/AngularFunMimosa).

 ## Features

  * Sane defaults allow you to get started without touching the configuration